raphael-proust/raphael-proust.github.io/misc/genre-and-setting.md

 The setting is unchanged – the fit of singing is caused by a demon – but the genre undoubtedly is.

 The [Laundry Files](https://en.wikipedia.org/wiki/Laundry_files) book series by Charles Stross has a Lovecraftian horror setting.
-However, different books in the series adopt different genres – including a James Bond-like spy thriller.
+However, different books in the series adopt different genres – including, for example, a James Bond-like spy thriller.

 -------------------------------------------

 Another place where genre and setting are at odds is in unusual, one-shot role-playing games.
-In these stories, unlike the epic, you do not get to save the world, free an entire population from a tyrant, cast out the darkness.
+For example, if you have an epic-fantasy role-playing game à la D&D, you usually play to save the world, get rid of a tyrant, or cast out the darkness.
+In an unusual one-shot you would play a different genre of story.
 As noted below, these scenarii often require some alterations to the rules.
 (These necessary alterations hint at the fact that the rule systems of role-playing games are linked to both genre and setting.)